bencawkwell/launch_df/README.md

 launch_df
 =========

 Simple script to launch Dwarf Fortress without having to first cd into the df_linux directory.
+It also allows some settings to be changed in the init.txt file before launch based on arguments

 Installation
 ------------